dropshipping vs affiliate marketing

 With dropshipping, you'll have your own professional website.
 You'll make enough money to invest in advertising, content, and profit-generating techniques.
 A year from now, if you decide to move on to another niche, you can sell your business to someone else.

-With dropshipping, the traffic comes to your own website.
-The checkout will match your website’s branding.
+On the other hand, with dropshipping, traffic comes to your own website and you can track what works and what doesn’t at the point of sale.
+The checkout will match your website's branding.
 Also, you have control over the design of your landing pages, product copy, website design, and more.

 Dropshipping cons